Lesson PlansBack to lesson plans archive January 20, 2015

 Students should fill out the worksheet on the State of the Union address.
 The first part of the worksheet should be completed before viewing the speech, while the rest of the worksheet will be filled out after the speech.

-If students have trouble predicting topics President Obama may speak about, suggest issues such as Iraq, taxes, Social Security, education, the war on terrorism, the environment, the economy, welfare, health care, energy, etc.
+If students have trouble predicting topics President Obama may speak about, suggest issues such as the Affordable Care Act, education, the environment, terrorism, the economy, welfare, health care, energy, etc.

 Student understanding should be assessed through: